ESOS Energy Savings Opportunity Scheme

 What is ESOS?

-Kiwa supports organisations in adopting a strategic and forward-thinking approach to energy management and regulatory compliance.
-Certification to ISO 50001 (Energy Management Systems) offers a recognised and cost-effective pathway to fulfilling ESOS requirements, while also delivering broader business value.
+Kiwa supports organizations in adopting a strategic and forward-thinking approach to energy management and regulatory compliance.
+Certification to ISO 50001 (Energy Management Systems) offers a recognized and cost-effective pathway to fulfilling ESOS requirements, while also delivering broader business value.

 Kiwa’s services include:

-- Comprehensive energy management training (from introductory to lead auditor level)
+- Comprehensive energy management training from introductory to lead auditor levels.

 - Carbon and greenhouse gas verification (ISO 14064-1)

-- Expert consultancy on integrating energy efficiency into wider sustainability initiatives
+- Expert consultancy on integrating energy efficiency within wider sustainability initiatives.

-Aligning with ISO 50001 enables organisations to meet ESOS obligations and foster a culture of ongoing energy performance improvement.
+Aligning with ISO 50001 enables organizations to meet ESOS obligations and foster a culture of ongoing energy performance improvement.

 Why Choose Kiwa?